tariquesani/personal-strava-heatmap/README.md

 - Built with Bottle and Folium for simplicity and flexibility.
 - Automatically updates with data fetched from Strava's API.
 - Modular structure for easy future enhancements.
-- Minimal setup, accessible via a local web server.
+- Minimal setup, accessible in browser via a local web server.

 ## Getting Started
 ### Prerequisites